pleabargain/EnglishHelpsYourCareer/prepositions.md

 - I am in the store.
 ## In (used while doing something)
  - The tagline should be catchy in marketing a product.
+ - Testing is very important in software development.
 ## In (to indicate opinion, belief, feeling, etc.)
-- I believe in hardwork.
+- I believe in hard work.
 - They believe that aliens are among us.
 ## In (specify day, month, season, year)
 - I prefer to do my workout in the morning.
 - The new project will commence in March.
 ## In (to indicate color, shape and size)
--This dress comes in four sizes.
+- This dress comes in four sizes.
+- I prefer to wear clothes that come in green.
+- This shoe comes only in two sizes.

 # On